BikramAgrawal/Credit-Card-Fraud-Detection/readme.md

 4. Evaluation using Accuracy, Precision, Recall, F1 Score
 5. Logging Metrics using Azure ML SDK

-## 📁 Dataset

-This project uses the [Credit Card Fraud Detection dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) from Kaggle.

-> ⚠️ **Note**: Due to GitHub’s 100MB file limit, the dataset is not included in the repository.
-> 📥 Please download the dataset manually and place `creditcard.csv` inside the `data/` folder.

 ## 🔧 How to Run

 1. Clone the repository: